genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/03_banner.md

 `foundation-banner` extends `foundation-element`.

-The `banner` displays an important, succinct message, and provides actions for users to address (or dismiss the banner).
+The `banner` displays an important, succinct message, such as actions for users to address.
 It requires a user action to be dismissed.

 Banners should be displayed at the top of the screen, below a top app bar.
-They’re persistent and nonmodal, allowing the user to either ignore them or interact with them at any time.
+They’re persistent and nonmodal, allowing the user to ignore them or to interact with them at any time.
 Only one banner should be shown at a time.

 ## Set-up